Carolyn Arends

-Carolyn Arends is a Canadian contemporary Christian musician, songwriter, and author.
-She is based in Surrey, British Columbia, Canada.
+Carolyn Arends is a Canadian contemporary Christian musician, songwriter, and author based in Surrey, British Columbia, Canada.

 Musical career

 Arends began her career as a songwriter at Benson Music Publishing.
-In 1995, Carolyn began touring and releasing albums as a singer and guitarist.
+In 1995, she began touring and releasing albums as a singer and guitarist.
 Her debut release that year (I Can Hear You) was released through Reunion Records.
-I Can Hear You reached No. 37 on Billboard Magazine's Contemporary Christian Chart in 1996.
-Feel Free peaked at No. 10 on the chart in 1997.
-More recently her albums have been distributed by Signpost Music.
+I Can Hear You reached No. 37 on Billboard's Contemporary Christian Chart in 1996.
+Feel Free was No. 10 on the chart in 1997.
+Since 2001 her albums have mostly been distributed by Signpost Music.
 She is the winner of two Gospel Music Association Dove Awards and six GMA Canada Covenant Awards.
-Carolyn co-hosted the 29th Annual Covenant Awards in 2007 (with Leland Klassen) and the 31st Annual Covenant Awards in 2009 (with Arlen Salte).
+Arends co-hosted the 29th Annual Covenant Awards in 2007 (with Leland Klassen) and the 31st Annual Covenant Awards in 2009 (with Arlen Salte).